Mikaela/mikaela.github.io/README.markdown

 would like to help me host them:

 ```
-ipfs pin add QmQUc6SmBS8jgvceRLjFsVJNy2NrikDotcQVFxHeRwtQRz QmQLRBFm5aa2GmmvR4FhHV7mAVjeKieEBrJaSCekyHZtbD
+ipfs pin add bafybeia7yeie5a6arstytabl6bfhacmidcy4yhht3e6dfrrq4gi2gry4pu bafybeia5vajmcurh2ffyounq24hak2lmhyctlmarlnulyylz3hfkbhjzfq bafybeiawyibtmpxvgzv7ge3vlase5rjrxnea4rqr2ndeso2bs6wibe4pue bafybeibtebp2pve6x5ajv3h7leuhsz4s4alholyahi74vr7mlpob3ajqji
 ```

 These hashes are:
 * foxyproxy.json
 * avatar/favicon

-There is also IPFS.csv in this directory listing current and previous hashes and where they have been used in.
+There is also ipfs-files/IPFS.csv in this directory listing all the current content IDs and ipfs-files/IPFS-archive.csv listing the previously used CIDs and where they were used in.